EuroBasket Women 1950

 The 1950 European Championship for Women was the 2nd regional championship held by FIBA Europe for women.
 The competition was held in Budapest, Hungary and took place May 14–20, 1950.
 The Soviet Union won the gold medal, with Hungary and Czechoslovakia winning silver and bronze, respectively.

-Squads

 Preliminary round

 The teams where divided in three groups of 4 squads each, with only the top two from each group advancing to the medal round.
 The remaining teams were put on a second group to define the 7th to 12th spot in the final standings.